s-a-63/Research_Browser_Extensions/README.md

 ## ✅ Conclusion:
 Regular review and cleanup of browser extensions can significantly reduce security vulnerabilities and improve browser performance.
 This task highlighted the importance of managing extensions carefully.

+---

+## Note:
+Look at the word documents I uploaded in the Documents section to see the list of extensions and their analysis.